 Coat Color and Markings

 The personality and temperament of any dog depend almost solely on their upbringing.
 Here is some of the information about Labrador’s personality and character.

 The personality of Labrador Retriever

 Labradors are easy to train well for new and experienced owners.
 Chewing and mouthing is a common problem among Labradors.
-You will need to keep lots of chew toys and bones on hand in order to save your furniture and shoes.
+You will need to keep lots of chew toys and bones on hand to save your furniture and shoes.
 Labrador Retrievers were developed to be hunting dogs.
 They are athletic dogs who need regular opportunities to vent their energy and do interesting things.

 Health & problems

 The Labrador has an average lifespan of 10 to 12 years.
-Some of the general health conditions that afflict Labradors are patellar luxation, canine hip dysplasia (CHD), and osteochondritis dissecans (OCD), which is canine elbow and shoulder dysplasia.
+Some of the general health conditions that afflict Labradors are patellar luxation, canine hip dysplasia (CHD), and osteochondritis dissecans (OCD), which is canine elbow shoulder dysplasia.

 There are currently two very different approaches to dog feeding that are popular with many Labrador owners.